ibm-cloud-docs/vpc/block_storage_vpc_about.md

 When you use the SSD Defined Performance (`sdp`) volume profile, you can specify the size of your data volumes between 1 GB up to 32,000 GB and your boot volumes from 10 to 32,000 GB.
 Remember that storage volume capacity can be increased later, but it can't be decreased.
 The maximum IOPS that a volume with the `sdp` profile can support is 64,000.
 You can also modify the throughput limit in the range of 125-1024 MBps (1000-8192 Mbps).
 Capacity, IOPS, and throughput values of volumes that are created with the `sdp` profile can be modified even when the volume is not attached to a virtual server instance.

 The capacity of volumes that are created with the [traditional profiles](#block-storage-profiles-intro) ranges from 10 GB up to 16,000 GB.
-For data volumes that are attached to a virtual server instance, you can [increase volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes#expanding-data-volumes) in GB increments, the maximum value depends on your volume profile.
+For data volumes that are attached to a virtual server instance, you can [increase volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes#expanding-data-volumes) in GB increments.
+The maximum value depends on your volume profile.
 You can also [increase or decrease IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) for a volume that is attached to an instance.

 {{site.data.keyword.block_storage_is_short}} supports all [virtual server profiles](/docs/vpc?topic=vpc-block-storage-profiles#vsi-profiles-relate-to-storage).